Salvador

 Late in his career Dalí did not confine himself

-to painting but experimented with many unusual or novel
+to painting but experimented with many unusual or

-media and processes; for example, he made bulletist
+novel media and processes; for example, he made bulletist

-works and claimed to have been the first to employ holography
+works and claimed to have been the first to employ

-optical illusions.
+incorporate optical illusions.

 Dalí's